BelgianBiodiversityPlatform/python-dwca-reader/README.rst

 4. GBIF Data Portal exports

 The new version of the GBIF Data Portal (to be released later this year) will allow users to export searched occurrences as a zip file.
-The file format is actually a slightly augmented version of `Darwin Core Archive`_ that can also be read with this library in two different ways:
+The file format is actually a slightly augmented version of `Darwin Core Archive`_ (see `Description of the GBIF Data Portal Occurrence download format`_) that can also be read with this library in two different ways:

 - As a standard DwC-A file (see example above).
 In this case you won't have access to the additional, non-standard data.
 - Via the specific ``GBIFResultsReader``, see example below: